-- WCU Graduate Application and application fee - Current CV, including Research Experience and Clinical Experience - Personal statement (no more than 3 pages, double-spaced) addressing each of the following: - Why you want to pursue a PsyD - How the PsyD program at WCU fits with your professional goals, including the match between your interests and those of specific WCU psychology department faculty members - Your interest in and experience working with diverse populations - o Your interest in traumatic stress, children, or adolescents - Your primary clinical interests and experience - Your research interests and experience - Special aspects of your academic background you feel make you especially well prepared for a career in professional psychology - \circ Any specific weaknesses in your application that you feel should be explained - 3 letters of recommendation, at least one from an individual who is familiar with the academic and/or scholarly qualifications of the applicant (NOTE: for applicants who have been out of school for a lengthy period, and therefore are at a disadvantage in terms of obtaining recommendations from course instructors/professors, a letter may be provided by an individual who is familiar with the applicant's scholarship, such as a co-author on a publication, a collaborator on a public service grant, a co-presenter in a training workshop, etc.) - List 3 faculty members from any sub-discipline within the WCU Psychology Department who you would like to serve as your dissertation research mentor.
-(NOTE: PsyD students are encouraged to consider identifying potential faculty research mentors who are not clinical psychologists, in addition to the clinicians who represent the core faculty within the PsyD program.)
+- WCU Graduate Application and application fee - Current CV, including Research Experience and Clinical Experience - Statement of professional interests (no more than 3 pages, double-spaced) addressing each of the following: - Why you want to pursue a PsyD - How the PsyD program at WCU fits with your professional goals, including the match between your interests and those of specific WCU psychology department faculty members - o Your interest in and experience working with diverse populations - o Your interest in traumatic stress, children, or adolescents - Your primary clinical interests and experience - Your research interests and experience - Special aspects of your academic background you feel make you especially well prepared for a career in professional psychology - o Any specific weaknesses in your application that you feel should be explained - 3 letters of recommendation, at least one from an individual who is familiar with the academic and/or scholarly qualifications of the applicant (NOTE: for applicants who have been out of school for a lengthy period, and therefore are at a disadvantage in terms of obtaining recommendations from course instructors/professors, a letter may be provided by an individual who is familiar with the applicant's scholarship, such as a co-author on a publication, a collaborator on a public service grant, or co-presenter in a training workshop) - List 3 faculty members from any sub-discipline within the WCU Psychology Department who you would like to serve as your dissertation research mentor.
+(NOTE: Applicants are encouraged to consider identifying potential faculty research mentors who are not clinical psychologists, in addition to the clinical faculty members.)